softlayer/githubio_source/content/reference/services/BluePages_Search/findBluePagesProfile.md

 ## Overview
-Given an IBM email address, searches BluePages and returns the employee's details
+Given an IBM email address, searches BluePages and returns the employee's details.
+Note that this method is not available to customers, despite being visible, and will return an error response.

 -----